 Below are some of the lowest-maintenance foods you can take on your camping trip:

 Mountain House Meals: These are a fantastic option when you don’t feel like cooking.
 Just add some boiled water to a mountain house packet, and you’ll have a meal for one or two in minutes.
 Sometimes, these are also the best breakfast options, as a bit of hot water transforms the dried bits into a breakfast skillet filled with veggies, meats, and cheese.

 Knorr Pasta Sides: If you’re looking for something a bit cheaper, Knorr is the perfect go-to for delicious, comforting meals that taste even better outdoors.
 Feeding a family?
 Grab a few macaroni sides, then just add some cooked bacon or ham for a camp-style mac and cheese that’s sure to satisfy.
 You can also pair any of these with hot dogs or burgers.

 Starkist Tuna and Salmon Packets: You can add mayo to these and make a sandwich, or add them to any skillet meal or pasta dinner.
 It’s the perfect way to ensure you’re getting enough protein, too.
 Select your fave flavors, or grab any of the delicious Starkist variations.

-You can also save cooler space by freezing several water bottles the night before, then packing them frozen.
-By the time you drink them, they’ll be thawed but still cold.
+You can also save cooler space by freezing several water bottles the night before, and then packing them frozen.
+By the time you drink them, they’ll be thawed out but still cold.

 Building an excellent bonfire fit for grilled foods is only half the project.
 From there, you’ll want the right gear that’ll transform it into a mean-cooking machine.